Do you want to edit faster?

 - Press your edit key again to confirm the edit

-Now, when you edit using confirm edit on release, it’s mostly the same.
-But with a slight change at the end:
+Now when you use confirm edit on release the process is mostly the same, but with a slight change at the end:

 - Press your edit key to start the editing process

 - Click and select the tiles you want to edit